 You need to remember why you hired this person in the first place and learn to let go of that control.
 What you’re doing is making the employee feel useless, and this is a sure way to demotivate employees.

 Even if you are 30% better at a task than someone who works for you, the time it takes for you to check on them every few hours, and demand approvals over trivial decisions, costs more in lost morale, passion for work, and destruction of self-respect among your staff than the 30% you think you’re adding.

 – Scott Berkun

 Nobody likes to be surrounded by negativity.

-Try your best to always have a positive attitude and to always create a positive environment in the office.
+Try your best to have a positive attitude and create a positive environment in the office.
 Humans make mistakes, it’s natural, you need to learn to be more forgiving.

-Instead of focusing on mistakes, try and focus on the wins (no matter how small) your team accomplished, this will ensure that they always stay motivated.
+Instead of focusing on mistakes, try to focus on the wins (no matter how small) your team accomplished, this will ensure that they always stay motivated.

 Don’t dwell on what went wrong.
 Instead, focus on what to do next.
 Spend your energies on moving forward toward finding the answer.

 – Denis Waitley